UA-ResearchComputing-HPC/hpc-documentation/docs/resources/compute_resources/index.md

 ## Compute Resources Available by Cluster

-Below is a list of the node types and physical hardware that are available on each of our three clusters.
+Below is a list of the node types and physical hardware that are available on each cluster.
 These can be used as a reference when submitting jobs to the system to ensure you are targeting the correct machines and getting the computational resources you need.

 !!! tip "Requesting resources in jobs"
     For information on the specifics of requesting the compute resources detailed below, see our [Batch Jobs](../../running_jobs/batch_jobs/batch_directives/), [Interactive Jobs](../../running_jobs/interactive_jobs/#the-interactive-command), and/or [Open OnDemand Jobs](../../running_jobs/open_on_demand/#interactive-graphical-applications) guides.